Skip to main content

 Fields definition

-• Nick, Phone, E-mail - Defines location of these attributes within message itself.
-It also supports syntax like chatId||@||0 which reads like
+• Nick, Phone, E-mail - Defines the location of these attributes within the message itself.
+It also supports syntax like chatId||@||0, which means:

-• Supported structure type=chat,image||fromMe=false we expect type to be one of the chat or image and fromMe should be false
+• Supported structure: type=chat,image||fromMe=false.
+This expects the type to be either chat or image, and fromMe should be false.

-You should use special placeholder {{msg.<attribute>}} you can access any message attribute and does not matter how deep it is.
-It can have more than one placeholder in it.
+You should use the special placeholder {{msg.<attribute>}}.
+You can access any message attribute, no matter how deeply nested it is.
+You can have more than one placeholder in it.

-Setup a webhook
+Set up a webhook

 {args.chat.chat_variables_array.iwh_id} = 1

-You can also use condition like.
+You can also use a condition like:

 {args.chat.incoming_chat.incoming.scope} = whatsapp